OHIF/Viewers/platform/docs/docs/development/testing.md

 ---
-sidebar_position: 4
+sidebar_position: 5
 sidebar_label: Testing
 ---

 # Running Tests for OHIF

-We introduce here various test types that is available for OIHF, and how to run each test in order to make sure your contribution hasn't broken any existing functionalities.
+We introduce here various test types that is available for OHIF, and how to run each test in order to make sure your contribution hasn't broken any existing functionalities.
 Idea and philosophy of each testing category is discussed in the second part of this page.

 ## Unit test

 To run the unit test:

 ```bash
 yarn run test:unit:ci
 ```

 Note: You should have already installed all the packages with `yarn install`.

 Running unit test will generate a report at the end showing the successful and unsuccessful tests with detailed explanations.

 ## End-to-end test

 For running the OHIF e2e test you need to run the following steps:

 - Create a mini-pacs for OHIF to access the images for testing.
 We download and run our lightweight implementation which provides a collection of DICOM studies ([source code][mini-pacs]).

   ```bash
   docker run -p 5985:5985 -p 5984:5984 -e USE_POUCHDB=true -e DB_SERVER=http://0.0.0.0 ohif/viewer-testdata:0.1-test